hallonmunken/duq_richpresence/README.md

 ## Setup

-Firstly, [download](https://github.com/duqaqon/FiveM-Discord-Rich-Presence/releases/tag/v1.0) this repo as a zip file.
-Un-extract the .zip file using WinRAR or an another extractor.
+Firstly, [download](https://github.com/duqaqon/FiveM-Discord-Rich-Presence/releases/tag/v1.1) this repo as a zip or .torrent file.

+**ZIP:** Un-extract the .zip file using WinRAR or an another extractor.

+**TORRENT:** Download the .torrent file.
+Then use your torrent client to download it.
+(Recomended torrent clients.
+Windows: µTorrent.
+Mac: qBittorent.
+Linux: Transmission)

 Second, put the downloaded folder in your server resources folder.